haberdashPI/vscode-modal-keys/README.md

    implementing this feature, and they are easily interfaced with ModalKeys.
 2. Quick Snippets - I prefer keyboard macros and VSCode's built in snippets.
 There are also good, dedicated extensions for various snippet features you might want.
-3. Select between - this operator was buggy (it did not handle recursive brakcets with quotes properly), and there are several extensions (and built in commands) that already provide the necessary behavior.

 My re-organizing of this project is also part of my plans to pave the way for fully functional keyboard macros.